Configure Current Time Zone¶

 Please select current time zone information for your area from http://en.wikipedia.org/wiki/List_of_tz_zones_by_name.
 Open /opt/websafety/var/console/console/settings.py find the TIME_ZONE settings and type your timezone.
 For example on our servers the timezone is set as:

-The time zone of your Squid proxy must match the timezone of your proxy clients (browsers).
-See this article showing how to select timezone for FreeBSD 10 - http://www.cyberciti.biz/faq/howto-set-date-and-time-timezone-in-freebsd/.
+The time zone of your Squid proxy must match the timezone of your proxy clients (browsers) and Web UI of Web Safety.
+See this article showing how to select timezone for RHEL - https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system_administrators_guide/chap-configuring_the_date_and_time.

 Please note time zone in Django and in the OS need to be the same!
 Yes you need to set the time zone twice!